MV Brigitte Bardot: MV Brigitte Bardot

-In September 2012, the MV Brigitte Bardot was expelled from Fiji by local naval and immigration officials.
+In September 2012, MV Brigitte Bardot was expelled from Fiji by local naval and immigration officials.

-On 5 January 2013 in Timaru, New Zealand, a distress call was issued in relation to the MV Brigitte Bardot after an observer mistook the vessel for an overturned yacht.
-While several vessels nearby responded to the call, the MV Brigitte Bardot did not respond and instead turned away at high speed upon the arrival of a rescue helicopter.
+On 5 January 2013 in Timaru, New Zealand, a distress call was issued in relation to MV Brigitte Bardot after an observer mistook the vessel for an overturned yacht.
+While several vessels nearby responded to the call, MV Brigitte Bardot did not respond and instead turned away at high speed upon the arrival of a rescue helicopter.
 The South Canterbury Coastguard and Maritime New Zealand criticized Sea Shepherd over the incident, stating "There was no need for Sea Shepherd to behave like this".
-Sea Shepherd Conservation Society founder Paul Watson said the first the organization knew about the distress call was when the helicopter arrived.
+Watson said the first the organization knew about the distress call was when the helicopter arrived.
 "We can't help it if someone else makes the call.
-There was nothing wrong with the ship," he said.
+There was nothing wrong with the ship", he said.

 Because of the COVID-19 pandemic, Sea Shepherd ended up selling vessels instead of maintaining them; the vessel was sold to a new owner in Mexico.

 Merida

-Since 2021 she has been used as an offshore support vessel and is called Merida, owned and operated by the French company Oceanic Assistance.
+Since 2021 she has been used as an offshore support vessel under the name Merida, owned and operated by the French company Oceanic Assistance.